Category:

 • Ease of use: Look for a platform that doesn’t require a steep learning curve.

-• Document security: Make sure the platform includes encryption, audit trails, and access controls.
+• Robust security features: Make sure the platform includes encryption, audit trails, and access controls.

 • Workflow needs: Some teams only need to sign; others need e-signature software streamlining across departments.